cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_05-00-00_testnet-introduction-en.md

 Also, note that:

--   With the Vasil hard fork, the D parameter will be removed since the network is fully decentralized.
+-  With the Vasil hard fork, the D parameter will be removed since block production is now fully decentralized, and this will prevent re-federation.
 -   If you are an SPO, you now need to create your operational certificate using cold.counter +1.
 The `OpCert` must be exactly one more than the previously used one.
 -   The `minUTxO` formula is now calculated using original bytes instead of `lovelacePerUTxOWord`.